-Tifani Sadek is a clinical assistant professor of law and co-director of the Zell Entrepreneurship Clinic.
-Before entering academia, Professor Sadek’s legal career traversed many sectors and primarily centered on the intersection of law and business.
+Tifani Sadek is a clinical assistant professor of law and co-director of the Zell Entrepreneurship Clinic at the University of Michigan Law School.
+She also directs the Law and Mobility Program at Michigan Law and is the editor-in-chief of its Journal of Law and Mobility.
+Before entering academia, Sadek’s legal career traversed many sectors and primarily centered on the intersection of law and business.

-Immediately prior to joining the Law School faculty, she was an attorney at General Motors, where she served as lead counsel on the expansion of connected vehicles into South America, the Middle East, and Asia-Pacific.
+Immediately before joining the Law School faculty, Sadek was an attorney at General Motors, where she served as lead counsel on the expansion of connected vehicles into South America, the Middle East, and Asia-Pacific.
 While at General Motors, she also supported connected vehicle operations and negotiated transactions related to data sharing.

 A native Texan, Sadek relocated to Southeast Michigan in 2012 and became active in Detroit.
 After six years of private practice in large law firms, she founded a Detroit-based boutique firm focused on serving as outside general counsel to startups and small businesses.
 Her work in helping entrepreneurs earned her recognition by the Detroit Regional Chamber as one of Michigan’s “Emerging Leaders” and by Business Insider as “One of Fourteen People Changing the Face of Detroit.”
 Among other volunteer leadership positions, Sadek served as founding board chair of FoodLab Detroit, a nonprofit focused on food-based entrepreneurs, and executive advisory board member of Techweek Detroit.